This post may contain affiliate links. Please read our disclosure policy.

 Don’t miss my Over the Top White Chicken Chili and Smoked Pit Beans for a lighter option.

-over the top chili in a bowl with toppings.
+Over the top chili in a Yeti mug with all the toppings.

 Prepare the beef chili mix.

 For the beef, I used ground chuck (80%/20% mix) and hot Italian sausage meat.
 The Italian sausage will elevate this recipe with additional spicy and savory flavors.
-For the seasoning add cumin, chili, powder, cayenne and salt.
-Mix the meats together and form a round flat patty.
+For the seasoning I used the same blend as the chili mix – cumin, chili powder, cayenne, Dad’s Taco seasoning, garlic and onion powder, salt, pepper.
+Mix the ingredients together and form a round flat patty.

 Recipe Tip